RobustoFramework/Robusto/examples/proxy/esp32_p4_c6_sdio/README.md

 idf.py -C $provisioning -B (Join-Path $provisioning "build") build
 ```

+Keep the explicit project-local `-B` arguments.
+Relative build directories are
+resolved from the shell's working directory, not from the project selected by
+`-C`; changing these commands back to `-B build-bootstrap` breaks the
+provisioner's default artifact contract when invoked outside the repository.

 The provisioning configure step derives exact-file and embedded ELF SHA-256
 identities for both C6 images.
 It packages 64-byte-header containers at bundle
 offsets `0` and `0x60000`, so the C6 payload offsets are `64` and `393280`.